free-creations/a2jmidi/README.md

 $ a2jmidi "My Midi port"
 ```
 In the MIDI-window of _QjackCtl_ we will see a new JACK-Midi client called `My Midi port`.
-this is the __JACK side__ of the bridge.
+This is the __JACK side__ of the bridge.

 ![new JACK-Midi client](doc/img/screenshot03.png "new JACK-Midi client")

-The following screenshot shows the ALSA-MIDI connections.
+The following screenshot shows the connections of ALSA-MIDI sequencer.
-We see a new ALSA-Midi-client called `My Midi port`, this is the
+We see, there is a new ALSA-Midi-client called `My Midi port`, this is the
 __ALSA side__ of the bridge.

 - Note: the panel labeled "ALSA" appears in the connections-window